 Suggested Duration Activity and Description 5-10 minutes Learners will learn about some ways to classify and group animals based on what they eat and where they live.
-Ask the learner if they know what the different types of consumers are?
-Explain that based on the food they eat; animals are classified into: Herbivores: animals that eat plants and bacteria only Omnivores: animals that eat both plants and other animals Carnivores: animals that eat mainly other animals.
-5-10 minutes Ask the learner to guess what type of consumer he or is she is?
+Ask the learner if they know the different places where animals stay?
+Explain that based on where they stay; animals are classified into: Terrestrial: animals that live on land e.g., dog, lion, giraffes, etc Aquatic: animals that live under water e.g., fish, octopus, etc. Amphibious: animals that live both on land and in water e.g., frogs, crocodiles, tortoises, etc. Ask the learner if they know what the different types of consumers are?
+Explain that based on the food they eat; animals are classified into: Herbivores: animals that eat plants and bacteria only Omnivores: animals that eat poth plants and other animals Carnivores: animals that eat mainly other animals.
+5-10 minutes • Ask the learner to guess what type of consumer he or she is based on what they eat?
 Explain that people who are vegetarian and vegan are herbivores, while meat eaters are mostly omnivores!
 Ask the learner to come up with other examples in each category.
 10-20 minutes Introduction to the food chain: Explain that every living thing either eats another living thing or is eaten by another living thing!
 Ask the learner to think of a carnivore and something it eats, then think about what that animal eats.
 Explain that everything that is eaten is considered energy, and that the food chain shows us how energy is transferred from one living thing to another in the form of food!
 Explain that living things can be classified into producers of energy and consumers of energy.
 Plants produce their own energy from the sun, which is the source of energy.
 Animals get energy by eating or consuming other plants and animals.
-Therefore, the sun is the source of energy, while plants are producers of energy and animals are consumers of energy.